trivalsion/unix/scripts/include/textfiles/gnome-config.md

 ## Other
 1. Remove unneeded pre-installed gnome apps using GNOME "Software" app
 2. Unpin uneeded and pin the needed apps(Files, Firefox, Visual Studio Code, Terminal) to the Dash(taskbar)
-4. In the launchpad/app(Show Apps) menu, sort all apps into folders: put bloat into `Bloat` folder, user installed apps into `Apps` folder and other system stuff into `Utilities`
+4. In the launchpad/app(Show Apps) menu, sort all applications into folders: put bloat into `Bloat` folder, user installed apps into `Apps`, other system apps into `Utilities`, office apps into `Office`
 5. Gnome Terminal(gnome-terminal) - Burger Menu(3 lines) - Preferences
 	* Profiles - Default Profile - Rename(to "Personal")
 		* Colors